Sword of Honour: Appreciation

-It paints an ironic picture of regimental life in the British Army and is a satire on the wasteful and perverse bureaucracy of modern warfare.
-The point of view of Guy, whose Roman Catholicism and Italian experience combine with his diffident personality to make him something of an outside observer in English society, enables Waugh to push the satire hard and remain in voice.
+The three novels paint an ironic picture of regimental life in the British Army and are a satire on the wasteful and perverse bureaucracy of modern warfare.
+Guy's Roman Catholicism and Italian experience combine with his diffident personality to make him something of an outside observer in English society, and his point of view enables Waugh to push the satire hard and remain in voice.

 Underneath the comedy, the theme emerges ever more strongly.
-Guy Crouchback is a quintessentially English figure with his instinctive understanding of his culture, his hesitancy, courtesy and reluctance to make a scene.
-The novel reveals his discovery that the romantic worship of tradition and heroism – the aristocratic values which have supported him all his life – does not work in the modern world.
+Guy Crouchback is a quintessentially English figure, with his instinctive understanding of his culture, his hesitancy, courtesy, and reluctance to make a scene.
+The novels reveal his discovery that the romantic worship of tradition and heroism – the aristocratic mind-set which has supported him all his life – does not work in the modern world.

 This is made explicit in the episode after which the trilogy is named, at the beginning of the third and final book.
 A splendid ceremonial sword, the "Sword of Stalingrad" is made "at the King's command", to be presented to the Soviet Union in recognition of the sacrifices that the Soviet people have made in the war against the Nazis (in reality, this was the jewelled sword commemorating the Battle of Stalingrad, commissioned by George VI).
 Before being sent to Moscow, it is put on display to the British public in Westminster Abbey; long queues of people "suffused with gratitude to their remote allies" come to worship it.
 Guy Crouchback is unmoved and chooses not to visit, as he is distinctly not impressed by Joseph Stalin: "he was not tempted to join them in their piety".
 Instead he goes for a surfeit of luxurious food for lunch on his 40th birthday and dwells neither on the past nor the future.

-Waugh also contrasts the sword, symbol for him of the betrayal of eastern Europe to the atheist Stalin, with the sword of honour of the crusading ancestor of Guy Crouchback, who is described near the beginning of the first book.
+Waugh also contrasts the sword, symbol for him of the betrayal of eastern Europe to the atheist Stalin, with the sword of honour of a crusading ancestor of Guy Crouchback, who is described near the beginning of the first book.

-It is a resigned rather than an idealistic Guy who goes to Yugoslavia, and it is made clear that the future belongs not to idealism but to the cynical Trimmer or the empty American Padfield.
-The reader is never quite sure whether it is that Guy is powerless to resist the world's decline from a Golden Age of chivalry or whether the Golden Age was a romantic illusion.
+It is a resigned rather than an idealistic Crouchback who goes to Yugoslavia, and it is made clear that the future belongs not to idealism but to the cynical Trimmer and the empty American Padfield.
+The reader is left unsure whether Guy Crouchback is powerless to resist the world's decline from a Golden Age of chivalry, or whether the Golden Age was a romantic illusion.